-Veeam Endpoint Backup can be used to export the backed up drives of a physical workstation by converting the backup files to a virtual hard drive file with the help of Veeam Backup and Replication.
+Veeam Agent for Microsoft Windows can be used to export the backed up drives of a physical workstation by converting the backup files to a virtual hard drive file with the help of Veeam Backup and Replication.
 Though it is possible, improper implementation may result in driver-related BSOD on the new VM and other issues.

 The purpose of this article is to minimize the likelihood of issues related to the export.